salorarainriver/Midimancy-Hubworld/README.md

 There is a naming standard for the midi file names, as well, and it goes like this:
-**Artist - Song (number of tracks, or "/X/-mix")**
+**Artist - Song (number of tracks, or "/X/-mix")** 'Artist' name will often be abbreviated, just to make it easier to read the file name in a pinch.
+There will be a list of my abbreviations soon.